-If you are a limited company contractor, or thinking of setting up as one, you should take steps to mitigate your risk of being selected for an IR35 investigation.
+If you are a limited company contractor or thinking of setting up as one, you should take steps to mitigate your risk of being selected for an IR35 investigation.

-The specialist may be able to provide changes to the proposed contract, and liaise with your agency to put the changes into practice.
+The specialist may be able to provide changes to the proposed contract and liaise with your agency to put the changes into practice.
 Find out more here.

 As a first step, try Qdos, who have offered IR35-related services since the rules were first implemented.

 - SG Accounting - Join SG and get first 3 months @ £54.50pm

 - Integro Accounting - 6 months fixed fee accountancy service half price!

 - Intouch Accounting - Expert advice.
 Maximise your take-home pay

 - Clever Accounts - IR35 FLEX.
 Take on any contract you're offered